CMS 197, 198, and 199

 - 99 hours/quarter (three credits)

 Students may participate up to three quarters and earn a maximum of nine credits.
 However, the credits are considered restricted electives and only five credits may be applied to the elective area of the A.A. degree.

 Volunteer Opportunities: Resources for Students

 It is the student's responsibility to obtain a position suitable for participation in the program.
-However, there are over 40 agencies that have listed their volunteer opportunities with the college.
+However, there are agencies that have listed their volunteer opportunities with the college.
 You can access this information by clicking on Volunteer Postings.

 Please note: Students cannot earn credit for volunteering for religious organizations or places of worship unless the organization operates a program that serves the community at large, such as a meal program for the homeless, a food bank, or shelter.

 - Find a place to volunteer.
-Use the resources in the Internship and Volunteer Office (BE1103) or find a position on your own.
+Use the resources online or find a position on your own.
 You can also use external sites such as Volunteer Match or the United Way of King County.
 The volunteer site must meet certain criteria:

 - Non–profit (501c3) organization

 - Government agency